Setting Up Memberships

 {% hint style="info" %}

 **Important:** Discount codes applied to a membership tier discount the **membership purchase itself** (the signup or renewal price) — they do not give members an ongoing discount on individual ticket purchases.
-Memberships are access-based: members get free entry to tagged events by logging in and checking out at $0.
-If you want to offer members a percentage off tickets for non-tagged events, create a separate discount code and share it with your members directly.
+Members receive their benefit on the events the tier covers simply by logging in and checking out — $0 on a Free Admission tier, or the reduced price on a Percent Off or Dollars Off tier.
+To give members a break on events the tier *doesn't* cover, create a separate discount code and share it with your members directly.

 {% endhint %}